 Re-offending costs the public purse over £15 billion every year.
 Investing in charities and enterprises who share our mission means we can help create more employment opportunities, and demonstrate to the public and employers the untapped potential of people who have broken the cycle of re-offending and addiction.

-By this we mean an organisation that is capable of receiving and paying back (with interest) repayable finance.
-In summary we would expect an eligible organisation that is investment-ready to have the following:
+By this we mean an organisation that is capable of receiving and paying back (with interest) repayable finance, like a loan.
+In summary, we would expect an eligible organisation that is investment-ready to have the following:

 - Clear and tested growth forecasts and cash flow projections